carla-simulator/carla/Docs/python_api.md

 ---

 ## carla.Client<a name="carla.Client"></a>
 The Client connects CARLA to the server which runs the simulation.
-Both server and client contain a CARLA library (libcarla) with some differences that allow communication in between them.
+Both server and client contain a CARLA library (libcarla) with some differences that allow communication between them.
 Many clients can be created and each of these will connect to the RPC server inside the simulation to send commands.
 The simulation runs server-side.
 Once the connection is established, the client will only receive data retrieved from the simulation.
 Walkers are the exception.
 The client is in charge of managing pedestrians so, if you are running a simulation with multiple clients, some issues may arise.
 For example, if you spawn walkers through different clients, collisions may happen, as each client is only aware of his.

   The client also has a recording feature that saves all the information of a simulation while running it.
-That allows the server to replay it at will to obtain information and experiment with it.
+This allows the server to replay it at will to obtain information and experiment with it.
 [Here](recorder_and_playback.md) is some information about how to use this recorder.

 <h3>Methods</h3>
 - <a name="carla.Client.__init__"></a>**<font color="#7fb800">\__init__</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**host**=127.0.0.1</font>, <font color="#00a6ed">**port**=2000</font>, <font color="#00a6ed">**worker_threads**=0</font>)